The Concentration of Poverty in American Schools

 Only in 14 of the 97 cities with available data do less than half of black students attend majority low-income schools.
 The cities with the very lowest share of blacks in high-poverty schools include San Jose, Reno, and Colorado Springs.
 But most of those 14 have relatively small black student populations.
 In 11 of those cities, black students represent 11 percent of the student population or less, with the exceptions only of Raleigh, and Virginia Beach and Chesapeake, Virginia.

 Among Hispanic students, the picture is noticeably similar.
-Data is available for them in 96 cities; in 85 (or 88.5 percent), a majority of Hispanic students attend schools with mostly low-income classmates.
+Data are available for them in 96 cities; in 85 (or 88.5 percent), a majority of Hispanic students attend schools with mostly low-income classmates.
 In 53, at least 80 percent of Hispanic students attend majority low-income schools.
 The cities where the most Hispanic kids attend schools of concentrated poverty also span the spectrum.
 In order, they include: Detroit; Newark; San Bernardino, Calif.; Philadelphia; Milwaukee; Boston; Dallas; Irving, Texas; Chicago; Oakland, Calif.; Hialeah, Fla.; North Las Vegas, Nev.; Los Angeles; Santa Ana, Calif.; Nashville and Memphis, Tenn.; New York; Baton Rouge, La.; Anaheim, Calif.; and Wichita, Kan.

 Only in 11 of the 96 cities with available data do fewer than half of Hispanic students attend schools where most of their classmates qualify as poor.
 Those 11 also have relatively small Latino student populations.
 Only four of those cities—Colorado Springs; Plano, Texas; Chandler, Arizona; and Henderson, Nevada—have schools where Latinos represent more than 20 percent of their student body.
 Even in those four, Latino students represent less than a third of students.